 Write short paragraphs of 5 lines

-In a book or scientific publication you can get away with long pieces of text, but on a website or brochure you have to be short and to the point.
-Therefore you should write paragraphs that are about 5 lines long.
-This makes it more attractive to read and forces you to limit yourself to the key message.
+In a book or scientific publication, you can get away with long pieces of text, but on a website or brochure, you have to be short and to the point.
+Therefore, you should write paragraphs that are about 5 lines long.
+This makes it more attractive to read and forces you to limit yourself to your key message.

 Write an introductory text

 Alternate your text with quotes.
-This enhances your content visually and allows you to bring forward the most important sentences so that no one can accidentally skip them.
+This helps break up long pieces of text and allows you to bring forward the most important sentences so that no one can accidentally skip them.

-A quote helps put a focus on important information.
+A quote helps to put focus on important information.